Connected

 Another Motion Picture Masterpiece

-I was back on the same set of The Waterfront this morning but much to my dismay, no one was there.
+I was back on the same set of The Waterfront this morning, but much to my dismay, no one was there.
 What!
 Even though my sources, who are never wrong btw, my sources say filming will take place today--but nada.
-I don't know what to tell you.
-I promise to get updates soon and post them here on The Circular Journey.

 But all is not lost.
 I strive never to let my public down.
 You are much too important to me.
 My sources made me aware that another film project is underway in Southport.
 You may have heard the name, Capsized?